Have you ever wondered why most dirt bike riders use a skid plate?

 Different Types of Skid Plates

-Dirt bike skid plates come in many shapes and materials.
+Dirt bike skid plates come in many shapes, designs, and materials.

 A skid plate is an important protective item but it also affects the riding performance.
 When choosing the skid plate, the main factors to consider are durability as well as the performance of the skid plate in different riding conditions.

-Plastic skid plates are commonly made of polyethylene or polypropylene plastic whereas carbon fiber is the most popular composite materials used in skid plates.
-They are durable, lightweight and flexible.
+Plastic dirt bike skid plates are commonly made of polyethylene or polypropylene plastic, whereas carbon fiber is the most popular composite materials used in skid plates.
+They are durable, lightweight, and flexible.

 Plastic and composite skid plates are usually less durable and do not hold up to the rough stuff as well as the aluminum and steel ones.
 But they are much lighter in weight and quieter.

 In addition, they slide over obstacles much better compared to aluminum and steel ones creating less friction.
 Many riders often use the skid plate to get over obstacles and slide over logs in tight spaces.